idoavrah/terraform-tui/README.md

-# TFTUI - The terraform textual UI
+# TFTUI - The Terraform textual UI

-`TFTUI` is a textual gui that disaplys a terraform state and allows the user to read and interact with it.
+`TFTUI` is a powerful textual GUI that empowers users to effortlessly view and interact with their Terraform state.

+With its latest version [0.3.0](https://github.com/idoavrah/terraform-tui/releases/tag/v0.3.0) you can easily visualize the complete state tree, gaining deeper insights into your infrastructure's current configuration.
+Additionally, the ability to inspect individual resource states allows you to focus on specific details for better analysis and management.
+Lastly, it's now possible to select resources and perform actions such as tainting and untainting.

-## Features
+## Key Features

 ### version 0.3
 - [x] Added loading screen and status bar